JoshuaSimmons0425/Deep-Learning-Fraud-Detection-Tool-Project/README.md

 - PyTorch for deep learning (neural network modeling)
 - Matplotlib/Seaborn for visualizing evaluation metrics

-# Techniques & Features

-Exploretory Data Analysis

-- Class Occurances Visualization using a Histogram
-- Summary statistics to evaulate the distributions and proporties of each feature
-- Boxplots & Histograms to examine distribution and detect outliers

-Data Preparation and Prepocessing:

-Feature construction using:
-- Transactional balance changes (e.g., newBalanceOrigin - oldBalanceOrigin)
-- Absolute and relative differences

-Missing value detection and population using:
-- Mode to populate a discrete value in a categorical feature
-- Mean to populate a continous value in a numerical feature

-Modelling:

-- Neural network with weighted loss (to counter class imbalance)
-- Threshold tuning to optimize recall/precision tradeoff

-Evaluation:

-- Confusion matrix
-- Precision-Recall tradeoff graph
-- F1-score, precision and recall values
-- Model comparison using performance metrics under various thresholds

 # CRISP-DM Methodology in Practice

 | Phase                         | Implementation                                                                      |